sinaforfang/nbim-case/README.md

 ---

+## Analysis & Recommendations

+### Innovative Use Cases

+While the current implementation focuses on dividend reconciliation, the same framework can be applied more broadly across NBIM’s operational processes:

+- **Other corporate actions** – Extend to stock splits, mergers, or rights issues using the same canonical schema + detection + classification pipeline.
+- **Real-time monitoring** – Adapt the agent to run continuously on streaming custody feeds, flagging breaks in near real time.
+- **Cross-system reconciliations** – Apply the same approach to reconcile between additional internal systems/records and other external data providers.
+- **Create an autonomous system** – Use AI agent to go through the output created and take actions needed to correct the mistake.
+To reduse risk it can come with a suggestion that a human need to verify.
+- **Other repetetative tasks** - Create similar AI agents to solve other repetetative tasks which are now done manually.

+---

+### Risk Assessment

+Several risks arise when introducing a LLM-powered reconciliation system:

+- **LLM-specific risks**
+  - Hallucinating or imprecise explanations
+  - Misclassification of root cause (e.g., tagging as `NET_AMOUNT_MISMATCH` instead of `TAX_RATE_MISMATCH`)
+  - High or unpredictable API costs

+- **Data risks**
+  - Incorrect join keys creating false mismatches
+  - Missing relevant data to make correct conclusions
+  - Missing fields or inconsistent custody formats

+- **Operational risks**
+  - Over-reliance on AI for explanations without human validation
+  - Analysts losing trust if results appear inconsistent
+  - Lack of reproducibility if prompts or models change over time

+- **Compliance risks**
+  - Audit requirements demand explainability and traceability
+  - Sensitive financial data must be handled securely (data privacy/leakage prevention)

+---

+### Mitigation Strategies

+To address these risks, the following measures are recommended:

+- **LLM control**
+  - Constrain outputs with a strict Pydantic schema.
+  - Keep LLM focused on classification/explanation, not raw diff detection (done deterministically).
+  - Use cost guardrails: classify only top-K mismatches, small max token size.

+- **Data quality**
+  - Continue canonicalization and validation of all key columns.
+  - Add tolerance rules for small rounding differences.

+- **Operational resilience**
+  - Always produce both summary (csv) and detailed (json) outputs for audit.
+  - Ensure a human-in-the-loop for high-priority mismatches.
+  - Version control prompts and schema so results are reproducible over time.

+- **Compliance & security**
+  - Keep sensitive data anonymized or masked in test runs.
+  - Document decisions in the audit log (jsonl serves this purpose).

+---

 ## Assumptions & Limitations
 - **Only mapped columns** - Only columns found in both csv files are included.
 This means that some errors can be missed, and that some explainations may be wrong or lack relevant information.
 - **Inner join only** – The reconciliation only considers matched `(event_key, account)` pairs.